 We are aware of concerns about

-If you are a civil society organisation looking for guidance on supporting London's communities during the coronavirus outbreak, please visit our civil society support page where you can also share your volunteering opportunities with us.
+If you are a civil society organisation looking for guidance on supporting London's communities during the coronavirus outbreak, please visit our civil society support page.

 How to volunteer safely

 Londoners have always pulled together in tough times and there has already been a fantastic community response to coronavirus with lots of volunteering going on at a local level.

 Below we've provided information on how you can safely support yourself and your community during this time.
 Please also read the government's guidance on restricted movement.

 We've put together a list of remote volunteering opportunities by borough.
 We have also provided contact details for local volunteer centres who are coordinating activity at a borough level.
 Please read the guidance below before applying to volunteer.

 The NCVO has advice on how you can volunteer to help and support others during the coronavirus (COVID-19) pandemic.